kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

         // CSI driver can choose to return the VolumeGroupSnapshot name.
         // +optional
         VolumeGroupSnapshotHandle *string

+        // VolumeSnapshotHandlePairList is a list of CSI "volume_id" and "snapshot_id"
+	// pair returned by the CSI driver to identify snapshots and their source volumes
+	// on the storage system.
+        // +optional
+        VolumeSnapshotHandlePairList []VolumeSnapshotHandlePair

         // ReadyToUse becomes true when ReadyToUse on all individual snapshots become true
         // +optional